Prescription Drug Detox in Florida

 What Happens During Prescription Drug Detox in Florida?

-Detox provides the vital first step in becoming sober; because of that, it’s important to pick a proven detox program.
+Detox from prescription drugs provides the vital first step in becoming sober; because of that, it’s important to pick a proven detox program.
 When a person first comes to us, we provide a detailed assessment.
 We take into account the specifics of their addiction.
 Secondly, we assess each person’s physical and mental health.
 This helps us finalize the right plan for everyone.

 We provide an overview of what to expect during the detox process; as a result, the person can feel more at ease.
 Once detox begins, withdrawal symptoms often occur.
 These can include physical ones, as well as psychological ones.